 Meet some of our Executive MBA Graduates

 I chose the one year Executive MBA program primarily because I believe that Roman has probably got one of the best reputations, certainly in the Toronto area, for an Executive MBA program.
 I was also drawn to the length of the program.
 Given my career and having an active family, it was important to me to be able to wrap up my studies as quickly as I could and get busy using the skills that I’ve learned in the program.
-The team experience here at the Rotman Executive MBA program was fantastic and that was one of the greatest benefits I got from coming to this program.

 Pat Squires, MBA